aws/karpenter-provider-aws/website/content/en/v0.34/tasks/amitasks.md

     # The latest AMI in this family will be used
     amiFamily: AL2
   ```
 * **Production clusters**: After you've confirmed that the AMI works in your lower environments, you can pin the latest AMIs to be deployed in your production clusters to roll out the AMI.
 One way to do that is to use `amiSelectorTerms` to set the tested AMI to be used in your production cluster.
-Refer to Task 2 for how to choose a particular AMI by `name` or `id`.
+Refer to Option 2 for how to choose a particular AMI by `name` or `id`.
 Remember that it is still best practice to gradually roll new AMIs into your cluster, even if they have been tested.
-So consider implementing that for your production clusters as described in Task 3.
+So consider implementing that for your production clusters as described in Option 3.

-### Task 2: Lock down which AMIs are selected
+### Option 2: Lock down which AMIs are selected

 Instead of letting Karpenter always run the latest AMI, you can change Karpenter’s default behavior.
 When you configure the [**EC2NodeClass**]({{< relref "../concepts/nodeclasses" >}}), you can set a specific AMI that you want Karpenter to always choose, using the `amiSelectorTerms` field.